mikjo/bigitr/CONTRIBUTING.md

 requested to include appropriate tests for the changes.
 New or modified tests should cover all of the changed and affected code, maintaining 100% unit test code coverage as well as 100% coverage of normal logic in story tests.
+To make sure that story tests work correctly both with and without cached testdata, please purge the cache and run all tests twice; once without cached testdata and once with cached testdata:
+    make testclean
+    make alltests
+    make alltests

 Bigitr must function correctly on Python 2.6, and is expected also to function correctly on Python 2.7.